mwellner/hp/content/post/2018/10-30 lazy images/index.en.md

   - responsive image
   - lazy load
 ---
-I like photos and use them extensively on my this weblog.
-But images have a price, as every image needs to be fetched by a request.
+I like photos and use them extensively on this site.
+But images have a price, as images can be quite large and every image needs to be fetched by a request.
 And so, image-heavy pages take quite some time to load.
 In the past weeks, I have introduced lazy-loading images on this weblog and would like to share how I did this.
+The examples are done in [Hugo](https://gohugo.io/), a static site generator.
 <!--more-->

 ### Goal

-1. Use [responsive images](https://responsiveimages.org/), delivering the right size for each device, ranging from cell phones to high-resolution retina displays.
+1. Deliver the right image size for each device, ranging from cell phones to high-resolution retina displays
-2. Reduce initial loading time (time to first meaningful paint)
+2. Reduce initial loading time
 3. Do not load images which are initially invisible

 ### Approach